Kinniku Banzuke: 2011–2023: Taiiku Kai, Kyokugen and reboots

 From 2012 until 2017, a six-hour special was broadcast on New Year's Eve under the title Kyokugen, featuring special variants of Taiiku Kai events.
 Kyokugen events were recorded year round as side events during filming sessions of Taiiku Kai, with footage being used interchangeably on occasion.
 During 2014, a series of specials under the title Bunka-kei were broadcasting, keeping Taiiku Kais format, but focusing on intellectual challenges.
-In 2015, a pilot episode for a course-centric reboot of Banzuke was broadcast featured Neko de Drive, Born Connection and Seesaw 60, however it was not picked up and ended after a single episode.
+In 2015, a pilot episode for a course-centric reboot of Banzuke was broadcast and featured Neko de Drive, Born Connection and Seesaw 60, however it was not picked up and ended after a single episode.

 In 2017, Taiiku Kai performed a series wide revision to the panel events for the first time in over twenty years.
 Rather than the normal format of having 12 attempts to hit 9 panels, competitors would have unlimited attempts under a 100-second time limit to hit between 15 and 31 targets (depending on sport).
 These 100 second challenges would appear in nearly episode from 2017 until the outbreak of the COVID-19 pandemic, with variations for fourteen different sports.
-They would once again remix the format in 2020 by debuting the moving target format, where competitors had unlimited attempts and no time limit, however 20 targets would move on a conveyor belt and would be inaccessible once gone.
+They would once again remix the format in 2020 by debuting the moving target format, where competitors had unlimited attempts and no time limit, however 20 targets would move on a conveyor belt and would not be accessible once gone.

 Due to a decline in ratings, Fuwa-chan's controversy and subsequent hiatus, and the Johnny Kitagawa sexual abuse scandal, Taiiku Kai ended its ongoing serialization in March 2023.
-Since that time, four addition specials have aired.
+By that time, four additional specials aired.